What is a Console Table?

 He uses other words to describe it and ‘chic’ and ‘contemporary’ are not them.
 But I’ve managed to convince him that we need a white console table to invigorate our passageway and add a little pizzazz.

-Here are my Top 5 choices, which include a white lacquer console table option.
+Here are my top picks, which include a white lacquer console table option.

 There’s a very popular saying that goes something along the lines of ‘keep it simple sister’, and the Northfield Hall white console table does exactly that.